Punktum-dk/das-service-specification/README.md

 # Resources

-A list of resources for DK Hostmaster DAS support is listed below.
+A list of resources for DK Hostmaster DAS service support is listed below.

 ## Mailing list